karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 There are two ways to implement this setup:

-1. **Using Individual Docker Commands**: This approach involves manually running each Docker command to set up and connect the containers.
+1. **Using Individual Docker Commands:** This approach involves manually running each Docker command to set up and connect the containers.
-2. **Using Docker Compose**: This method utilizes a Docker Compose file to manage the containers, simplifying the process by defining all configurations in a single file.
+2. **Using Docker Compose:** This method utilizes a Docker Compose file to manage the containers, simplifying the process by defining all configurations in a single file.

 ##### Setup Using Individual Docker Commands